Gone Girl… no wrath like a woman scorned

 Rhonda's quest is driven by the desire for finding an elusive person/object and mirrors the tale of Gilgamesh from Sumerian mythology.
 Both Gilgamesh & Rhonda set out to find the “elixir of life”.

-Detailed mirroring of each character to their respective mythological tales is in section “3A.
-Quests of characters and their mythological counterparts”
+Detailed mirroring of each character to their respective mythological tales is in section “Unlocking the Ideal Plot Structure”

 1B.
 32 mythological tales are the source of all stories, even the untold ones